-We are pleased to convene our 7th biennial Jung in the Heartland Conference, providing both outstanding faculty and varied experiential offerings.
-Meaning unfolds through presentations, music, dialogue, art, dream work, poetry, massage, yoga, and ritual.
+We are pleased to convene our 7th biennial Jung in the Heartland Conference, reimagined to provide both outstanding faculty and varied experiential offerings in a fully virtual format.
 We welcome individuals from all fields.

 Our Polarized Culture: Healing the Individual and the Collective